SheCodesAustralia/workshopcontent/content/html_and_css/8_css_properties/6_borders.md

 {{% notice challenge %}}

-There are several different border styles, [here\'s a list of them](https://developer.mozilla.org/en-US/docs/Web/CSS/border-style).
+There are several different border styles - [here\'s a list of them](https://developer.mozilla.org/en-US/docs/Web/CSS/border-style).
 Try changing the style of the border.

 {{% /notice %}}

 {{% notice challenge %}}

-Adding a border to each card.
+Add a border to each card.

 {{% /notice %}}